OBIL2/cscs342-assignment1/README.md

 - A heading and subheading
 - A birthday cake image
 - A list of things to bring
-- A link to the location on Google Maps
+- A link to the event location on Google Maps

 ## Files